45×90 points: 45°N, 90°E

 The only other 45×90 point located on land is 45°0′0″N 90°0′0″E, which is at an elevation of 3311 ft above sea level.
 This point is located in a desolate region of the Xinjiang Uyghur Autonomous Region of China, near the Mongolian border, approximately 240 km northeast of Ürümqi.
 Administratively, it is on the border of Qitai and Qinggil counties.
 Greg Michaels, an American, and Ru Rong Zhao, a taxi driver from the closest town of Qitai, which is 110 km to the south-southwest, visited this point on April 13, 2004 and documented the visit on the Degree Confluence Project.
 Their visit found no monument or any physical recognition of the status and documented that the nearest community to the site documented on maps, Jiangjunmiao, had long since been abandoned.

 45°S, 90°E

 In the southern Indian Ocean, 45°0′0″S 90°0′0″E has an ocean floor depth of 10,489 ft below sea level and is: 773 mi southeast of the nearest (uninhabited) island of Île Saint-Paul; 920 mi northeast of Elephant Spit, Heard Island; 975 mi east northeast of the small village-like capital Port aux Français of the Kerguelen Islands; 1507 mi north of Antarctica; 1521 mi southwest of Augusta, Western Australia, 2535 mi southeast of Réunion Island, and 3450 mi southeast of Benguerra Island, Mozambique, and 3600 mi southeast of Mossel Bay, South Africa.

-In March 2014, the point was in one of a few strips in a search for the missing Malaysia Airlines Flight 370, after potential debris were spotted by satellite about there.
+In March 2014, the point was in one of a few strips in a search for the missing Malaysia Airlines Flight 370, after potential debris was spotted by satellite about there.